AgathaNiwo/agatha_hackathon/README.md

 The 3d_viewer.py code and data was sourced from http://aqibsaeed.github.io/2016-11-04-human-activity-recognition-cnn/.
 This was to get me used to Tensor flow models and code from a similar case study.
 Unfortunately, I was still on a learning curve and while I have understood now how Tensorflow models work, I still have yet to implement a similar model.

-***The contributor amuhebwa is just the laptop I was using for commit

 Use Case: Check Human activity status using Accelerometer

 Participating Actors